PROGRAMMING

 analog to digital TV (estimated in 2012), the government will have to spend

 approximately 400 pounds to teach vulnerable members of society how to use it.
+An

 independent panel suggested that community groups be recruited to help the